4 Benefits of Daily Creativity

-I‘m a fan of simple habits; small daily actions that integrate into a thoughtful life.
+I‘m a fan of simple habits—small daily actions that integrate into a thoughtful life.

 Doing dishes after a meal, taking an evening walk …and creating something new and lovely.
 Oh, how I love creativity and the way it enriches my days.

 At one point, I didn’t think of myself as a creative person—but I wanted to be.
-So, I decided to create anyway .
+So, I decided to create anyway.
 Know what I discovered?

-And what good does this do?
+And what good does creating do?

 1. Better problem solving